 These are like variations on the soft support carriers, with the addition of a solid foam seat for the kid to sit on.
 The benefit of this seat is that the straps and support can be removed, so it becomes this belt that goes around your waist with a baby seat on it.
-In this mode, the kid can be easily put on or carried off without fiddling with any straps.
+Kids are easily put on or carried off without fiddling with any straps in this mode.

 My wife used this a lot when taking the kids out, because my son is a bit hyper and would like to hop out and explore playgrounds.
 For me, I didn’t mind using it in the full carrier mode, although it doesn’t keep and store away as easily as the ones without the seat.
 As for using it as a belt with a seat, well, it still requires your arms to hold your kid tight and that for me defeats the purpose.

 Here are just some of the many options you have for baby carriers.
 No matter which option you go with, you’ll likely enjoy the experience of babywearing.